TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 We can see that status code 200 was returned bu the body did not match. further down the reason why is mentioned with the error message: "Actual map is missing the following keys: size" which means that size was not returned in the response from the Provider.
 ## 8. Revert
-Rever the changes to the consumer tests `_spiritAnimal` object by removeing the `Size` key that was added.
+Revert the changes to the consumer tests `_spiritAnimal` object by removing the `Size` key that was added.
 It should look like the below:

 ***File location -> `Pact.Consumer/Tests/SpiritConsumerTest.cs`***
 ```